6 Essential Tools for Making Homemade Pasta Like a True Italian

 A hand-cranked machine is essential if you’re looking to get into fresh egg pasta making.
 This simple machine attaches to your countertop or table and comes with a hand crank that helps push the pasta dough through a sort of press.
 You can adjust the press to create different thicknesses, allowing you to control how thin or thick you want your sheet of pasta dough to be.
 Most pasta machines come with 1-6 or 1-8 thickness settings.

-There are many different pasta machines out there, but we’re particularly in love with all of the Marcato Atlas 150, which comes with nine different pasta sheet thickness settings and in a variety of fun colors.
+There are many different pasta machines out there, but we’re particularly in love with the Copper Marcato Atlas 150, which comes with ten different pasta sheet thickness settings as well as a fettuccine and tagliolini attachment.

 6. Fine Mist Spray Bottle

 Sometimes you need to add a little extra moisture to your pasta dough.
 This is particularly important when making shapes that need to be sealed together, such as tortellini, tortelloni, and garganelli.

 Once sheeted and exposed to air, pasta can dry out quickly!
 An easy way to rehydrate the dough is to use a fine mist spray bottle.
 This simple tool helps apply a thin, even layer of moisture without completely dousing the dough, which would cause it to become too gooey.

 Simply add lukewarm water to a clean spray bottle.
 Make sure the nozzle is set to a fine mist, then spray horizontally over the sheet of dough, letting the mist “drop” like rain rather than spraying it directly.